 Common materials, scale and curves unify the final three designs.
 Sheet metal is to be used, as it is smooth and hardwearing, particularly after exposure to very high skateboard traffic.
 The surfaces will be untreated so that they can be "tagged", used as a billboard, or later decorated.
 Stainless steel pipe will be used on all edges to provide non-corrosive, hardwearing and smooth edges.

+The drinking water fountain will contain multiple spouts at different heights.
+This caters for differences in sizes and enables more than one person to drink at the same time, suggesting inclusive physical equality (no queues or preferred age/size).
 Each of the skateable sculptures is at a different height and slope, providing multiple experiences, depending upon direction and speed at which they are approached.

 The seat is an unravelled or incomplete circle, providing a place for people to meet and watch the action.
 It is suggestive of a reclining form, provides different height seating places and has skateable surfaces.